 At the time of the 1901 census, David and Mary Simpson were living in St Margaret's with their two infant daughters, while Mary's 73-year-old mother Jane was next door at Mount Vernon.
 Jane ran the boarding house with two of her other daughters, Isabella and Lucy and a couple of her grand-daughters.
 When Jane died in 1902 aged 74, another of her daughters, Jeannie Hodge Forrester, took over the running of Mount Vernon.

 Jeannie (who died in 1940 aged 81) continued to be in charge there until the early 1920s, when Mrs Agnes Watters became proprietrix.
 It is Mrs Watters' name that appears on the advert below.
-By 1935 Mrs Watters was running both Mount Vernon and Victoria Boarding House .
-She still had both businesses in 1940.
+By 1930 Mrs Watters owned both Mount Vernon and Victoria Boarding House but Mount Vernon was rented to her brother James Peebles Greig, who ran it until 1939.
 I imagine that one or both properties would have had some use during the Second World War as billets for soldiers.

 After the war came change when George Cooper Tulloch married Elizabeth Bruce Sloan in 1946 and settled at Mount Vernon.
 The couple ran the place as a private hotel, known as 'Mount Vernon Hotel', remaining there for at least a couple of decades.
 A series of adverts dating to the Tullochs time in charge are shown below.